dat-ecosystem-archive/docs/docs/usingdat-cli.md

 This will create a new (empty) dat.
 Dat will print a link, share this link to give others access to view your files.

 Once we have our dat, run `dat share` to scan your files and sync them to the network.
 Share the link with your friend to instantly start downloading files.

-You can also try viewing your files online.
-Go to [datbase.org](https://datbase.org) and enter your link to preview on the top left. *(Some users, including me when writing this, may have trouble connecting to datbase.org initially.
-Don't be alarmed!
-It is something we are working on.
-Thanks.)*

 #### Bonus HTTP Demo